urbit/docs/tutorials/guide-to-breaches.md

 Personal breaches often fix connectivity issues, but should only be used as a last resort.
 To perform a personal breach, follow the steps below.

 - Go to [bridge.urbit.org](https://bridge.urbit.org) and log into your identity.
-- Under the "Admin" section, cycle your keys in bridge with the "breach" box checked.
-- Download your new key.
+- Go to the `Admin` section.
+Then go to `Networking Keys`.
+- Check the `Trigger New Continuity Era` box.
+Click `Reset Networking Keys`, and then click `Send Transaction`.
+- Click `Download Arvo Keyfile`.
 - Delete or archive your old pier.
-- Create a new pier by booting your ship with your new key.
+- Create a new pier by booting your ship with your new keyfile.
 - Rejoin your favorite chat channels and subscriptions.

 ## Network Breaches